 It is the policy of the Waterloo Community School District not to illegally discriminate on the basis of race, color, national origin, gender, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.

 If you have questions or a grievance related to these policies, please contact the district's Equity Coordinator:

-Dr. Bev Smith, Associate Superintendent for Human Resources and Equity 1516 Washington Street, Waterloo, IA 50702
+Kingsley Botchway II, Chief Officer of Human Resources and Equity 1516 Washington Street, Waterloo, IA 50702

 Phone: 319-433-1800